brandonedwinogola/brandonedwinogola/README.md

 - 👋 Hi, I’m @brandonedwinogola
-- 👀 I’m interested in ... cybersecurity
+- 👀 I’m interested in ... cybersecurity and developing products that solve users problems
-- 🌱 I’m currently learning ...software engineering basicaly coding
+- 🌱 I’m currently learning ...software engineering
-- 💞️ I’m looking to collaborate on ... software development
+- 💞️ I’m looking to collaborate on ... software development projects
-- 📫 How to reach me ...through my email
+- 📫 How to reach me ...through linkedin

 <!---
 brandonedwinogola/brandonedwinogola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.